L2 - Animal Physiology and Neuroscience

 Admission

-Enrolment is possible from an L1 SVSE obtained at the FdS of the University of Montpellier, or from an equivalent L1 obtained outside the Faculty of Sciences of the University of Montpellier (or equivalent higher education: preparatory school,
+Admission is possible for students who have completed the first year of a bachelor's degree program at the Faculty of Sciences of the University of Montpellier, or an equivalent first year of a bachelor's degree program outside the Faculty of Sciences of the University of Montpellier (or equivalent higher education: preparatory school,

 possibly DUT, or even BTS).

-For students from outside the UM, the enrolment procedure must be carried out via the Faculty of Sciences' e-candidat portal.
-Acceptance is not automatic: it is decided on the basis of the student's application by a pedagogical committee, depending on the L2 intake capacity.
+For students outside the UM, the registration procedure must be completed via the Faculty of Sciences' e-candidat portal.
+Acceptance is not automatic: it is decided on a case-by-case basis by an educational committee according to the capacity of the L2 program.

 Read more

-For all candidates (L1 SVSE and approved training included), on application, via E-candidat
+For all applicants (including L1 SVSE and approved training programs), based on application, via E-candidat.

 Read more